New York Defective Medical Device Lawyer

 The Fentanyl patch is produced by various manufacturers for use in patients with moderate to severe chronic pain.
 It is most frequently used to treat long-term cancer pain.
 Each patch contains a three day dose of fentanyl gel which is designed to release a steady dose of the analgesic through a rate controlled membrane.
 Most fentanyl patches are reportedly 80 times more potent than morphine.
 When the patch leaks or is otherwise defective, it delivers an excessive amount of fentanyl which may cause toxicity or overdose resulting in death.

 As recently as October 2010, the FDA announced a recall involving 18 lots of a 25 mcg/hr fentanyl patch manufactured by Actavis.
 The product was believed to be releasing the fentanyl gel too quickly.
 A prior recall in 2008 also involving Actavis was a result of a fold-over defect which may cause the patch to leak and expose patients and others in contact with the patch to direct contact with the fentanyl gel.
 Exposure to the gel itself may lead to serious adverse reactions, including respiratory failure and overdose, possibly leading to death.
 Fentanyl patches have been the subject of numerous related recalls involving fold-over defects and cuts in the patch since their release in the 1990s.

 If you or someone you know has been harmed by the Fentanyl patch, contact us immediately.
-The Law Firm of Leandros A. Vrionedes, P.C. is dedicated to helping individuals and their families harmed by the Fentanyl patch.
+The defective medical device lawyer of Leandros A. Vrionedes, P.C. is dedicated to helping individuals and their families harmed by the Fentanyl patch.
 We represent victims on a contingency basis and are only paid upon settlement or a verdict in your favor.